Pledge to Vote in Participatory Budgeting

 This is our million dollar decision.
 Participatory budgeting gives you the power to decide how $1 million will be spent on projects in your community.

 Voting will be in multiple locations in the district on Saturday, April 5th and Sunday April 6th.
-We will also offer early voting on Tuesday, April 1st through Thursday, April 3rd, in Brad Lander's Park Slope office.
+We will also offer voting on Tuesday, April 1st through Thursday, April 3rd, in Brad Lander's Park Slope office.

 Can we count on you to vote?